-Market our products to a large number of customers in different markets under a variety of commercial terms.
-We market our natural gas, NGLs, and oil to a large number of customers in both domestic and international markets to maximize price and diversify risk.
-We hold considerable firm transportation contracts on multiple pipelines to enable us to transport and sell natural gas and NGLs in the Midwest, Gulf Coast, Southeast, Northeast and international markets.
-We sell our products under a variety of price indexes and price formulas that assist us in managing regional price differentials and commodity price volatility.
+Market Our Products to A Large Number of Customers in Different Markets Under a Variety of Commercial Terms.
+We market our natural gas, NGLs, and oil to a large number of customers in both domestic and international markets to maximize cash flow and diversify risk.
+We hold numerous firm transportation contracts on multiple pipelines to enable us to transport and sell natural gas and NGLs in the Midwest, Gulf Coast, Southeast, Northeast and international markets.
+We sell our products under a variety of price indexes and price formulas that assist us in optimizing regional price differentials and commodity price volatility.

 Maintain Operational and Financial Flexibility.
 Because of the risks involved in drilling, coupled with changing commodity prices, we are flexible and adjust our capital budget throughout the year.
 If certain areas generate higher than anticipated returns, we may accelerate development in those areas and decrease expenditures elsewhere.
-We also believe in maintaining a strong balance sheet, ample liquidity and using commodity derivatives to stabilize our realized prices.
-This provides more consistent cash flows and financial results.
+We also believe this in maintaining a strong balance sheet, ample liquidity and using commodity derivatives to help stabilize our realized prices.
+We believe provides more predictable cash flows and financial results.
+We regularly review our asset base to identify nonstrategic assets, the disposition of which will increase capital resources available for other activities and create organizational and operational efficiencies.

 Provide Employee Equity Ownership and Incentive Compensation.
 We want our employees to think and act like business owners.
 To achieve this, we reward and encourage them through equity ownership in Range.
 All full-time employees are eligible to receive equity grants.
-As of December 31, 2014, our employees owned equity securities in our benefit plans (vested and unvested) that had an aggregate market value of approximately \$227.3 million.
-Our directors also have equity ownership in Range.
+As of December 31, 2015, our employees and directors owned equity securities in our benefit plans (vested and unvested) that had an aggregate market value of approximately \$114 million.

-Significant Accomplishments in 2014
+Significant Accomplishments in 2015